Thurgood Marshall Supreme Court nomination: Senate confirmation vote

 Before voting on the nomination on August 30, 1967, the Senate held six hours of debate.
 Discussion was focused on the character of Marshall.
 Conservative senators expressed issue with Marshall's liberalism.
 The Senate voted 69–11 to confirm the nomination.
 Marshall became the first African American member of the Supreme Court.
 Afterwards, on September 1, 1967 Justice Hugo Black privately administered the constitutional oath to Marshall, allowing him to be placed on the Supreme Court's payroll.
 On October 1, 1967, at the start of the Court's new term, Marshall was given the judicial oath and formally joined the Court's bench.

 The previous three times that a Democratic Party president had nominated a justice to the Supreme Court, Democratic–controlled Senates had confirmed the nominations within one month by voice vote.
 However, Marshall's confirmation process lasted a longer period, and the confirmation vote required a roll call vote, despite the Senate being controlled by the Democratic Party.

-While Marshall had a healthy majority in his confirmation vote, 69 votes was only several votes above the a two-thirds supermajority needed to overcome a fillibuster in a vote had the full Senate participated.
-Johnson and his administration had acted to convince many opponents of the nomination to not cast a vote at all rather than voting against the nomination in order to give the nomination a healthier chance of surpassing a potential filibuster.
+While Marshall had a healthy majority in his confirmation vote, 69 votes was only several votes above the a two-thirds supermajority needed to overcome a filibuster in a vote had the full Senate participated.
+In order to give the nomination a healthier chance of surpassing a potential filibuster, Johnson and his administration acted to convince many opponents of the nomination to abstain from casting a vote at all rather than vote against the nomination.